Yaoooyu/Strokeshift/README.md

 StrokeShift studies post-thrombolysis hemorrhage prediction across three clinical centers (Hospital A/B/C) using non-contrast head CT, structured EHR variables, and radiology reports.
 The proposed **CGMS-Stacking** pipeline builds modality-specific predictors, calibrates candidate modality subsets on a small target-center support set, selects a center-wise strategy, and produces probability-level stacked predictions.

-> Due to institutional privacy and ethical restrictions, the raw StrokeShift dataset is not publicly released.
-Researchers may request access by contacting the authors and completing the required data use agreement.

 ## Dataset